 Bevan joined ITN in 2014.
 Previously, he was responsible for the operational aspects, and Technology strategy of Sky Creative, part of BSkyB, following a broad strategic role within Sky’s Broadcast Technology team.
 Prior to that, Bevan was the Technical Launch Director for Sky News Arabia, based in Abu Dhabi and launched in the Spring of 2012.

 Before joining BSkyB in 2003, Bevan worked as Engineering Support Manager at Orad UK, a real-time 3D graphics hardware/software company, responsible for the management of key customers across Europe.
 Prior to his time at Orad, he worked for the host broadcast at the Sydney Olympic Games, having started his career at the Seven Network in Australia

-Rachel was appointed editor of 5 News in January 2017.
-Previously she had been editor of ITV News London, as well as holding a number of senior editorial roles in ITV News.
+Rachel was appointed acting editor/deputy editor of ITV News in 2018.
+Previously she was editor of 5 News.
+Before that she had been editor of ITV News London, as well as holding a number of senior editorial roles in ITV News.
 As head of home news, Rachel led the team which won a Royal Television Society award.
 She began her ITN career as a trainee, spending time at 5 News as part of its launch team before taking up a series of roles covering major stories in the UK and abroad for ITV News.
 Rachel also spent time in Russia as the BBC’s senior Moscow producer.

 Cait was appointed editor of 5 News in February 2018, having held the post of deputy editor for four years.
 Previously Cait was part of the Sky News team that won a Bafta for its coverage of the Soham murders in 2002, and was a programme editor at ITV News for the relaunch of News at Ten in 2008, where she also worked on ITV’s Election 2010 programme and its Royal Wedding coverage in 2011.